-As for the gold itself, how do you know it's legitimate?
-How can you protect yourself, especially if you use a check or wire transfer to save money on the purchase? (credit cards offer more protections)
+As for the gold itself, how do you know it’s legitimate?
+How can you protect yourself, especially if you use a check or wire transfer to save money on the purchase? (credit cards offer more protection)

 If you purchase it from a reputable dealer, you still need to do your homework but you can be reasonably assured they’re legitimate.
 Read the Tulving story I linked to above and then read reviews of the different merchants to see if perhaps you’re looking at a company in trouble.
 Read the complaints on their BBB listing and see if they apply to you (a lot of the ones for these gold companies involves selling transactions, where the customer sells gold to the company).

 You can buy silver too, under the same logic, but it’s less valuable.
 An ounce of gold is ~$1900 and an ounce of silver is ~$23.